BDC Hamburger Icon

 Below is a glossary of loan terms you’ll likely encounter as you review the terms of your business loan agreement.

-• ACH: Short for “automated clearing house,” this type of loan payment is automatically withdrawn regularly from your business bank account.
+• ACH: Short for “automated clearing house,” this type of loan payment is automatically withdrawn regularly from your business bank account on a regular schedule.

 • Principal: Your principal is the amount of your loan before any fees or interest.

-Max Freedman and Julie Ritzer Ross contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Julie Thompson and Max Freedman contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?